aflin/rampart/docs/source/sql1.rst

       output2 = "+42 -42"
    */

-Following any flags, an optional width number may be given.
+Following any flags, an optional width :green:`Number` may be given.
 This indicates the minimum field width to print the value in (unless using the ``m`` flag;
 see `Metamorph Hit Mark-up`_).
 If the printed value is narrower, the output will be padded with spaces on the left.
 Note the horizontal spacing in this